wp-plugins/social-fellow/readme.txt

 With this plugin you can:

-* View how many times your active and
+* View how many times your active posts and entries has been shared in twitter, G+, Facebook and Linkedin.
 * Tweet an active post or page directly from de plugin admin panel.
 * Like in facebook an active post or page directly from de plugin admin panel.
 * Give plus one of Google + to an active post or page directly from de plugin admin panel.